Regularized Brascamp-Lieb inequalities via Optimal Transport and Study of Equality Cases: Optimizers of Regularized Brascamp-Lieb Inequalities

 \section{Optimizers of Regularized Brascamp-Lieb Inequalities}

 \\

 We would like to turn to the study of equality cases for Gaussian extremizable Brascamp-Lieb data.
 Indeed, investigating equality cases is only meaningful when the datum $(\textbf{C},p,\textbf{Q})$ has a Brascamp-Lieb constant $\mathrm{BL}(\textbf{C},p,\textbf{Q})$ that is extremizable.
 But, by \cref{Ext_implies_Gaussian_ext}, this implies that the Brascamp-Lieb constant must be Gaussian extremizable.

-Moreover, by the argument of change of variables in \cref{Prop_Equiv_BL_constant}, one may first reduce to considering the general extremizers of a generalized geometric BL.
+Moreover, by \cref{Prop_Equiv_BL_constant}, one may first reduce to considering the general extremizers of a generalized geometric BL.
+For notational simplicity, we will focus on the case $I=\{1,\cdots,m\}$ but the next arguments allow to conclude that the extremizers for general $I \subset \{1,\cdots,m\}$ will have the same form as in the case where all functions are more log-convex than some fixed Gaussians.

 \\

 Suppose that the inputs $(f_j)_{1 \leq j \leq m}$ are Schwarz functions such that $f_j$ is more log-convex than $g_{Q_j}$ for any $1 \leq j \leq m$ and attain equality for the generalized geometric Brascamp-Lieb datum $(\textbf{C},p,\textbf{Q})$, \textit{i.e.} \\ Fix some time $t>1.$ Let us first derive from the second condition obtained in \cref{Important_rk_equality_cases} an equality between the gradients of $\log \tilde Q$ and $\log \tilde f_j$, which will be fundamental for the rest of the argument.
 Since $\langle (I-P)A(x),A(x)\rangle=0$ with $P=TT^*$, one has for almost every $x \in H$ where $\beta: H \rightarrow H.$ This implies that $p_j^{1/2}C_j \overrightarrow{v_j}=p_j^{1/2}C_j\beta(x)$ for any $1 \leq j \leq m$ by equality of the rows.
 In other words, This shows that $\beta$ is smooth and $A(x)=T\beta(x)$ must hold for all $x \in H.$